Kenya - Country Commercial Guide

 Leading Sub-Sectors

-Maritime Infrastructure: Kenya’s sole seaport in Mombasa is the largest port in east Africa and the second largest in Africa, serving both Kenya and neighboring countries, including Uganda, Rwanda, South Sudan, Tanzania, Burundi, and the Democratic Republic of Congo.
-The Kenya Ports Authority (KPA) is the government agency mandated to maintain, operate, and regulate scheduled seaports along Kenya’s coastline.
-The Port of Mombasa recently completed Phase 1 of the Mombasa Port Development Project (MPDP), which included the construction of a second container terminal, three additional berths, two ship-to-shore cranes and four rubber-tire gantry cranes.
+The Port of Mombasa is the largest port in East Africa and the second largest in Africa, serving both Kenya and neighboring countries, including Burundi, the Democratic Republic of Congo, Rwanda, South Sudan, Tanzania, and Uganda.
+The Kenya Ports Authority (KPA) is the government agency mandated to maintain, operate, and regulate seaports along Kenya’s coastline.
+The Port of Mombasa recently completed Phase 1 of the Mombasa Port Development Project (MPDP), which included construction of a second container terminal, three additional berths and installation of two ship-to-shore cranes and four rubber-tire gantry cranes.
 The project was funded by the Japanese Government at the cost of $217 million.

-Rail Infrastructure: Kenya’s total rail network has 2,778 kilometers of narrow meter gauge rail (MGR) and 545 kilometers of the Chinese-funded standard gauge rail (SGR) from Mombasa to Naivasha and is managed by the Kenya Railways Corporation (KRC), a state corporation mandated to provide rail and inland waterways transport.
+Kenya’s total rail network has 2,778 kilometers of narrow meter gauge rail (MGR) and 545 kilometers of the Chinese-funded standard gauge rail (SGR) from Mombasa to Naivasha and is managed by the Kenya Railways Corporation (KRC), a state corporation mandated to provide rail and inland waterways transport.

 Opportunities

-The best prospects for U.S. exporters include the supply of new and used construction equipment, such as light and heavy earth-moving equipment, loaders, crawlers, tippers, excavators, compactors, graders, quarry mining equipment, low-cost road maintenance options, low-cost housing construction technology, consultancy, and development and planning services.
+The best prospects for U.S. exporters include the supply of new and used construction equipment, such as light and heavy earth-moving equipment, loaders, crawlers, tippers, excavators, compactors, graders, quarry mining equipment, low-cost road maintenance solutions, low-cost housing construction technology, consultancy, and development and planning services.

 Additional opportunities include: